harviu/BangumiHelperBot/README.md

 - cheerio
 - node-telegram-bot-api

-Create `token.js` and export the token and baseURL string.
+Set TOKEN and BASE_URL in dotenv.
 Then execute the following commands:

 ```shell
 # npm start